Hi, what do you want to do?

 Magnetic Family Members

-In this art project worksheet, students use the patterns provided to make bodies out of paper that represent their family members.
+In this art project learning exercise, students use the patterns provided to make bodies out of paper that represent their family members.
 Students color and cut out the pieces and seal them with contact paper.
-Students attach a magnet to the...
+Students attach a magnet...

 Curated OER